Customs Self-Assessment Program

 As with all other commercial goods entering Canada, shipments cleared through the CSA process may be examined at the border.
 However, since CSA-approved participants have been pre-approved and deemed to be low risk, their shipments should be examined less frequently than those of non-CSA-approved participants.

-In this way, border services officers can focus more time on shipments of higher and unknown risk.
+As a result, border services officers can focus more time on shipments of higher and unknown risk.

-Rights and Responsibilities
+Rights and responsibilities

-Post-verification Audits
+Post-verification audits

 Date modified: